 We operate a ‘payment by card on file’ preference for all payments.
 All payments and charges are taken from the card on file in UK £ Pound Sterling where possible.
-We accept Visa or Mastercard.
-We do not accept American Express.
+We accept Visa, Mastercard and American Express.

 We require a valid credit or debit card to be provided at time of booking which must be valid for the duration of your stay.
 This will act as your ‘card on file’ of which your booking payment and any Extras or charges incurred during your stay will be charged.

 Full payment of your booking is taken up to 7, 3 or 1 day(s) prior to your arrival – dependent upon your rate type – except Advance / Saver or non-refundable rates, which are taken in full at the time of booking.
 If payment for your booking is rejected, we reserve the right to cancel your reservation without notice.